joncoop/foothills-backpacker/_posts/2011-04-21-ultralight-chess-set.md

 #### Step 4

-Have fun playing chess on the trail!
+Have fun on the trail!

+{% include gallery.html %}